 Malia Tate looks to be shaping up to be this as well.
 Just like Cora before her, she's been shoehorned into the show with very little explanation or clear purpose, is surrounded by giant plot holes in her story, and appears to be yet anotherSuspiciously Similar Substitute.
 And many viewers were unnerved by the very Squick-worthy sex scene between her and Stiles (who were both patients and mentally unstable) in the mental asylum basement.

 Darach ("Jennifer Blake") from Season 3 killed twelve innocent people in cold blood for power.
 She tried to kill Danny just because he had info that might endanger her, not to mention setting up Psychic-Assisted Suicide on four traumatized teenagers including the main character.
 Boyd died partially because she insisted on maintaining her facade.
+Likewise, she tried to kill Lydia purely because she knew too much.
 She never shows the slightest remorse, but keeps on pathologically justifying herself.
 When Chris Argent confronts her on her murders she smiles and says that they are "sacrifices."
 For all her eloquent speeches that she needs to stop the Alpha Pack for the good of many she never interferes when they hurt people.
 She is out for revenge and her own interests and would stop at nothing to achieve it.